 Step 10: Work with The A to G Rock Backing Track

-The A to G Rock backing track features bass and drums going around a progression made up of two bars of A followed by two bars of G. A child should be asked to make a single downward strum of each chord as it changes.
+The A to G Rock backing track (you can play a short snippet from it by clicking on the audio player above) features bass and drums going around a progression made up of two bars of A followed by two bars of G. A child should be asked to make a single downward strum of each chord as it changes.
 If the child is able to change between the chords confidently you can end the lesson by increasing the complexity of the right hand strumming patterns if you like?
 Remember to count "1-2-3-4" into the changes until the child starts to "feel' the progression

 The next lesson is an interesting one as it will introduce the final three new chords (Am Dm and E) from the eight chords that any beginner should learn first.